dgraph-io/dgraph/contrib/config/backups/nfs/gcfs-cli/README.md

 EOF
 ```

-These values can be use to create and destroy filestore.
+These values can be used to create and destroy [filestore](https://cloud.google.com/filestore).

 ### Run the Script